-Additionally, these students shall not be allowed, while attending the Alternative Education Center, any
+Additionally, these students shall not be allowed, while attending the Alternative Education Center, any unexcused absences.
+Therefore, any such unexcused absences shall extend the student's assignment at the Alternative Education Center one day for each unexcused absence.

 In addition, students who cause or attempt to cause a bomb threat or false fire alarm to be made will not be allowed to attend evening school or summer school for the period of time for which they are expelled or assigned to the Alternative Education Center.